ilbuonmarcio/KeepUp/README.md

 # License

 This software is licensed under MIT license.
 See `LICENSE` file for more information.

-This software is based on the Laravel Framework, all rights reserved to the license owners.
+This software is based on the [Laravel Framework](https://laravel.com), all rights reserved to the respective license owners.